venkatbhaskar4u/Credit-Card-Approval-system-using-Naive-Bayes/README.md

 - Displays confusion matrix and key feature impact plots
 - Sample output:
 Applicant: Age=35, Income=$50k, Approved?
 Yes
+"An 80% accuracy rate represents realistic performance and avoid overfitting, which is common when training on limited or clean datasets.
+This provides a more meaningful benchmark for practical deployment."

 ## Author
 Venkat Bhaskar Reddem